France steps up coronavirus evacuations from packed hospitals - France 24

 "This war will probably be won on the basis of intensive care beds, and our ability to strategically use all our intensive care resources on the national level," said Marie-Odile Saillard, director of the Metz regional hospital.

-The death toll stands at 2,314, but the numbers do not include deaths reported by the roughly 7,000 retirement homes and assisted-living facilities across the country, where officials fear the virus risks spreading quickly.

-Those figures will start to be reported this week, the prime minister said Sunday, warning that "the battle is only starting."
+National health service chief Jerome Salomon said 359 more people were placed in intensive care on Sunday.

+"This is the most important number to keep track of because it reflects the strength of the epidemic," he said at his daily briefing.

-The government has ordered one billion face masks, mainly from China, but warned that worldwide demand for protective equipment meant they might not arrive soon enough for medical workers facing shortages.
+The government has ordered a billion face masks, mainly from China, but warned that surging worldwide demand for protective equipment means they might not arrive soon enough for medical workers currently facing shortages.

+A plane from China carrying 5.5 million masks and other equipment arrived in Paris on Sunday, though the government has admitted it needs 40 million masks each week for health workers alone as the outbreak rages.

+"Our first Boeing 777 Cargo has just landed at #ParisCDG with close to 100 tonnes of medical equipment on board, including more than 5 million masks," Air France tweeted.

-France has been on lockdown since March 17 in a bid to limit the outbreak, a situation it now expects to last until at least April 15.
+France has been on lockdown since March 17 in a bid to limit the contagion, a situation it has extended until at least April 15.

 © 2020 AFP